 In the Callerton kitchen below, there is a breakfasting area hidden behind a set of doors in the tall bank.
 Here you can find a home for everything which means no more clutter on the worktops.
 When you are finished just close the doors to conceal everything.
 The top row of storage bank has been broken up with glazed units.
 With the right lighting, this is the perfect way to display your favourite ornaments or crockery.
 The kitchen island, with quite enough worktop space can then provide the focus when the doors are closed.

-Callerton floor to ceiling cabinet doors from Kitchens by JS Geddes
+Green Callerton floor to ceiling cabinet doors from Kitchens by JS Geddes

 There is no right or wrong when it comes to cabinet heights.
 It’s all personal preference.
 The key to making the right decision is to consider the space available, what storage you require, and what storage space lines you want.